 I had weird communication misses with friends, leading to hurt feelings and loneliness.

 My kid got sick.
-Then she got lice.
+Then she had to have a root canal.
 Then I got sick.
-Then she got lice again.
+Then my phone shattered.
 Then ants invaded, then water started seeping out of the wall next to my computer.